ioantsep/weather-pipeline/README.md

 The goal of this project is to build a weather data pipeline on Google Cloud Platform that:
 - [x] starts with a sensor from IoT,
 - [x] utilizes a message queue to receive and deliver data,
-- [x]l everages a serverless function to move the data to a data warehouse and then
+- [x] leverages a serverless function to move the data to a data warehouse and then,
 - [x] create a dashboard that displays the information.

+## Dataset Information:
+1.Sign-in to Google Cloud Platform console and create a new project.

-## Build, provision and deploy the project to an Azure WebApp
+## Build, provision and deploy the project on GCP:

 ```
 git status